MINIMA: Modality Invariant Image Matching: Modality Invariant Image Matching Model

 After constructing MD-syn, the training of our \emph{Modality Invariant Image MAtching} (MINIMA) is easy and clear.
 As shown in~\cref{Fig:data-engine}, it consists of the following two stages: \begin{itemize} \item \textbf{Stage $1$}: Pre-train advanced matching models on multi-view RGB data until they are converged. \item \textbf{Stage $2$}: Fine-tune on randomly selected cross-modal image pairs with a small learning rate. \end{itemize}

 We adopt a pre-training and then fine-tuning strategy for the following reasons.
 First, training from scratch on MD-syn is challenging due to the high variance among different modalities.
 This requires extensive iterations for convergence.
 By contrast, training on the RGB dataset is easy.
-The pre-trained models can provide good matching priors for hard tasks like multimodal matching, making it converge rapidly, as verified in~\cref{Fig:Loss}.
+The pre-trained models can provide good matching priors for the multimodal matching task, making it converge rapidly (verified in our supplementary).
 In addition, the training on the RGB dataset is well studied~\cite{lindenberger2023lightglue,wang2024efficient,edstedt2024roma}, whose officially trained models can directly support our fine-tuning.

 Since MegaDepth has given birth to numerous matching methods with the taxonomy of sparse, semi-dense, and dense matching, we use three representative models from them as our basic models, \emph{i.e.,} LightGlue (LG)~\cite{lindenberger2023lightglue}, LoFTR~\cite{sun2021loftr}, and RoMa~\cite{edstedt2024roma}.
 We will fine-tune them and release our three models, termed as MINIMA$_\mathrm{{LG}}$, MINIMA$_\mathrm{{LoFTR}}$, and MINIMA$_\mathrm{{RoMa}}$.
 Those models will be evaluated with in-domain and zero-shot matching on synthetic and real cross-modal datasets.